Student Elective Term (SET)For Graduate Students in Healthcare Disciplines

 Eligibility Requirements in brief:

-- Students in any healthcare-related graduate program may apply.
+- Students in any healthcare-related graduate or BSN program may apply.

 - Student must be a member of Mennonite Healthcare Fellowship.
 Students may apply for membership along with their program application.